naninovel/docs/docs/guide/unlockable-items.md

 The unlockable state of the items is stored under [global scope](/guide/state-management#global-state) and doesn't depend on local game sessions; eg, if you unlock some item, it won't become locked again when player starts a new game or loads another saved game.

-To bind an actual [GameObject](https://docs.unity3d.com/Manual/class-GameObject.html) with the unlockable item, use `UnlockableTrigger` component:
+To bind an actual [GameObject](https://docs.unity3d.com/Manual/class-GameObject.html) with the unlockable item, use `Unlockable Events` component:

 ![](https://i.gyazo.com/9e92d5296e5f07d68ce6122ccb1da34a.png)